Curriculum Statement - Computing

 KS3

-Year 7 students begin the year by learning about Computational Thinking and how to use flowcharts to solve problems in a manageable way.
-Once completed, students will study E-Safety to remind them all about how to use technology safely, respectfully, responsibly and securely.
-The next unit allows student to apply their computational thinking to creating graphics using python turtle in EduBlocks.
-Following on from this, students will develop their knowledge and skills of hardware and software in Understanding Computers.
-Finishing the year, students will develop their digital literacy skills for using spreadsheets.
+Year 7 students begin their year by learning about computational thinking and how to use flowcharts to solve problems in a manageable way.
+Once completed, students will study E-Safety to remind them all how to use technology safely, respectfully, responsibly and securely.